 Drops will be used to numb your eye; no injections or needles are used.
 When your eye is completely numb, you will be positioned behind the laser and the short procedure will begin.

-The laser may be performed in the office or in the surgery center.
+The laser procedure will be performed in the office.
 This is not considered surgery, even if done in the surgical facility, as no incisions are made and it is done without surgical instruments.

 Your doctor will use a YAG laser to create an opening in the center of the cloudy capsule.
 The opening allows clear passage of the light rays and eliminates the cloudiness that was interfering with your vision.